 MASHED VEGETABLES ARE A FAMILY FAVOURITE

-Mashed turnip, carrot, and potato (not together) was always a staple when I was growing up.
+Mashed turnips, carrots, and potatoes (not together) were always a staple when I was growing up.
 My mom would often prepare a dish consisting of mashed root vegetables.
 She would serve it as a side with roast chicken, pork, beef, or even moose.
 Yes, moose!
 If you haven’t tried it, you should!

 In a working family, it was an easy way to get vegetables onto a dinner plate without much fuss.
 And, besides, who can say no to mashed vegetables?
 Sure, we’re all familiar with mashed potatoes, and for the most part, we all love mashed potatoes, but why not other root vegetables as well?